celaleddin/gently/docs/install.md

 Gently requires Python 3.
 It is recommended to install Gently inside a Python virtual environment using pip (package installer for Python).
 You can follow the steps below to check for requirements, create a virtual environment and install Gently.

-### Is Python 3 installed on your system?
+### Is Python installed on your system?

-You can run `python --version` and `python3 --version` on your command line to see if you have Python 3.
+You can run `python --version` and `python3 --version` on your command line (terminal on GNU/Linux and macOS, cmd or Powershell on Windows) to see if you have Python installed and configured on your computer.

     $ python3 --version
     Python 3.5.2

 It must print something like `Python 3.x.x` (not `Python 2.x.x` or `python: command not found`).
 If it doesn't, install [Python 3](https://www.python.org/downloads/ "Download Python 3").
+Note the command corresponding to Python 3, you will use that command in the next steps.

+_Note for Windows users:_ While installing Python, make sure to check the checkbox related to adding Python to PATH.
+If you don't add Python to PATH, you can't reach it on command line.
+If you have Python installed on your computer and the command line doesn't recognize it, you need to configure you PATH.

 ### Is pip installed on your system?